ryanturcotte/iracing-schedule-viewer/README.md

 1. Configure GitHub Pages and node.js properly.
 2. Run 'npm run deploy'
 3. Wait a minute or two, then should be updated.

+## How to turn on debug mode

+1. Create a cookie with "isDebugMode" set to true.
+2. It will ask to download the raw output from pdfjs and the parsed schedule json.